 —Shannon, at Glacier Point in Yosemite National Park

 The engineering, off-road ability, and lever-drive system are awesome!
 There is a learning curve from my regular wheelchair, but each time it gets better.

 —Chris, exploring his family’s property

 I think I told you that I had found a new favorite place in Capital Reef.
 Holy **** it is ridiculous!!!
 I had a blast there!

 Wheelchair Hiking Videos

-The Freedom Chair seems pretty sturdy and all, but is it really able to handle a hike?
-Is all-terrain just a buzz phrase or can this chair actually handle the gravel, the stones, the sand, the boulders, the sticks, and everything else that would eat up other wheelchairs.
+The GRIT Freedom Chair seems pretty sturdy and all, but is it really able to handle a hike?
+Is all-terrain just a buzz phrase or can this hiking wheelchair actually handle the gravel, the stones, the sand, the boulders, the sticks, and everything else that would eat up other wheelchairs?

 You betcha!
 But don’t just take our word for it—check out the below videos to see real riders, in real woods, on real trails, having a real good time.
 Ready hike a trail of your own?
-Fill out the “Let’s Chat” form at the bottom of the page and we’ll help you plan your next adventure.
+Fill out the form at the bottom of the page, select "Let's Talk," and we’ll help you plan your next adventure.